 The theme park and its hotels, including the new Pirate Island Hotel are ready to welcome back guests, Social distancing will be encouraged with brick themed markers and signage.
 You’ll also see more hand sanitizing stations-there are more than 200 of them throughout the park!
 Legoland staff will be wearing face coverings.
-Masks are optional for guests.
-If you do not have one and want one, a mask will be provided for you.
 The reopening plan included guidance from AdventHealth.
 Learn more here.

 Outdoors and Socially Distant Things to Do in Tampa Bay

 - 8 Must Do Outdoor Adventures in Tampa Bay by the Outdoorsy Diva

 - Splash Pads and Water Parks NOW OPEN in Tampa Bay

 - 10+ Florida Springs Your Family Needs to Explore